israel-campos-ruiz/first-solidity-approuch/README.md

 # Metamask
-Metamask isa wallet,, you can send, buyethereums tokens etc. You can take two flavors with this software a extension of google chrome (or any other browser that works with chromium) or download the application you can now more of this in this link [metamask](https://metamask.io/)
+Metamask is a wallet, you can send, buyethereums tokens etc. You can take two flavors with this software a extension of google chrome (or any other browser that works with chromium) or download the application you can now more of this in this link [metamask](https://metamask.io/)